 - Hamilton the Musical was written by Lin-Manuel Miranda.
 Find it featured in the 15 Must-See Movie Musicals for High School Students.

-- There is also a masterclass for high schoolers in the Fine Arts in Our Homeschool Plus high school membership experience called Hamilton the Musical: How and Why it Became a Sensation! by Gena Mayo
+- There is also a masterclass for high schoolers in the Music in Our Homeschool Plus music and fine arts membership experience called Hamilton the Musical: How and Why it Became a Sensation! by Gena Mayo

-- Here is a Latin Dance Masterclass that’s part of the Fine Arts in Our Homeschool Plus high school membership experience.
+- Here is a Latin Dance Masterclass that’s part of the Music in Our Homeschool Plus music and fine arts membership experience.

 - Have your teens try out these Hamilton the Musical Projects.